koffeine/templates/svelte/README.md

-# Koffeine's Svelte project template
+# Koffeine's svelte project template

 Template for a Svelte project.